top of page

 when sea levels were 78 feet higher."

-Recorded at NOAA's Mauna Loa Observatory in Hawaii
+The CO2 measurement was recorded at NOAA's Mauna Loa Observatory in Hawaii by the Scripps Institution of Oceanography

 https://www.co2.earth/